 Trees play many valuable roles in our lives.
 They sequester carbon, produce oxygen, fix nitrogen and distill water in controlling pollution.
 Trees play a roll in cleaning the air.
 Properly located trees reduce the heating and cooling costs of buildings, as well as, contributing to more comfortable outdoor spaces.
+Strategically planted trees serve was windbreaks.
 Trees reduce soil erosion and provide important habitat and food sources for animals including mammals like people.
 Dead trees provide hunting perches for raptors and other birds.
 They can provide vital housing for many species of animals including woodpeckers, bluebirds and opossums.
 Trees add to the value of property.
-They serve as landmarks and historic reminders (General Sherman & Liberty Tree).
+They serve as landmarks and historic reminders (Olympic Oaks, General Sherman & Liberty Tree).
 They even play a part in some cultural celebrations.
 USDA Community Tree Guide

 Your community has decided to inventory all the trees.
 The goal is to create a map and a database with all the information collected for each tree.
 This information will be used to make decisions regarding tree maintenance, species of trees to plant and locations that would benefit from planting trees.
 Your class will be participating by collecting data.

 Check out - Virginia Tech Tree Inventory | NatureMapping Program | Conducting a Community Tree Inventory

 1. Select an area to inventory.
 This could be your school's campus, a local public park or a neighborhood.